Darnell Wright: College career

 As a freshman in 2019, Wright played in 11 games and recorded seven starts.
 He was named to the 2019 Southeastern Conference (SEC) All-Freshman Team as a result.
 Wright made nine starts in 2020 and 13 in 2021.
 Entering the 2022 season, Wright was projected as a top prospect in the 2023 NFL draft.
 He was named first-team All-SEC for his performance in the 2022 season.
 Wright played 2,746 offensive snaps in 47 games (42 starts) - 27 at right tackle, two at right guard and 13 at left tackle for the Volunteers.
-He participated in the 2023 Reese's Senior Bowl game representing the American Team under Chicago Bears' Offensive Coordinator, Luke Getsy.
+He participated in the 2023 Senior Bowl, representing the American Team under his future NFL offensive coordinator Luke Getsy.

 Professional career

-Wright was selected by the Chicago Bears in the first round as the tenth overall pick in the 2023 NFL Draft.
+Wright was selected by the Chicago Bears in the first round as the tenth overall pick in the 2023 NFL draft.
+The pick reunited him with Getsy, who commended Wright's "respect for the position and the guys that he's trying to emulate" during their Senior Bowl meetings.

 As a rookie, Wright started in all 17 games.
 He had 1,133 snaps played, 7 penalties, 7 sacks allowed, 3 hits, 41 hurries, 51 pressures and was named in the Top 5 Most Impactful Bears of 2023 by USA Today Sports.
 Wright was additionally selected for the 2023 NFL All-Rookie Team.
 In the 2024 season, he appeared in and started 16 games.

+After the Bears brought in a new coaching staff under Ben Johnson in 2025, Wright was the only starting offensive lineman from the previous year to return.
+He and his new teammates helped the Bears reduce their sacks allowed from 68 in 2024 to 24 and have one of the top-ranked rushing offenses in the league.
+Despite playing much of the year with a torn UCL, he allowed just three sacks and 19 pressures.
+Wright was named second-team All-Pro for 2025.

+On April 20, 2026, the Bears exercised the fifth-year option on Wright's contract.
+On August 4, Wright and the Bears agreed to a four-year, $116 million contract extension, with $93 million guaranteed, making it the largest amount of guaranteed money ever for an offensive lineman.